ginstrom/paladin-novel/manuscript/chapter-08.md

 "I don't think—" Sim began, then stopped as Gond placed his hands on Jorik's burning forehead.

-Gond felt nothing at first, but watched as Jorik's labored breathing gradually eased.
+Gond felt nothing, but watched as Jorik's labored breathing gradually eased.
 The man's chest, which had been rising and falling in rapid, shallow gasps, began to slow and deepen.
 Sweat beaded on his forehead, then began to dry.
-His skin, flushed red with fever, slowly returned to a more natural color.
-The angry red lines radiating from his wound faded like chalk washed from stone, retreating inch by inch until they disappeared entirely.
 Within an hour, Jorik's eyes fluttered open, clear and focused, and he pushed himself up on his elbows asking for food.

 "Remarkable recovery."
 Sim's voice was carefully neutral.
 "The herbs work swiftly when properly applied."